5/1/2025

 Dr. Paula Reagan

-I mean, RK, just to kind of crosswalk, obviously, into the value proposition, we are focusing on treating patients who are basically refractory with severe recurrent infections.
-That is who needs remaining treatments.
-And certainly when we go to the payer systems across the world, we want to be focusing on that basically that high MME with little to no options to demonstrate the value proposition of Zolremdine for extreme average for right now in CN, Zolremdine and women maintain our price points.
-So there's a good connection between the severity of the disease, the trial design, and the ultimate value that we think we can bring to patients.
+Our case is to kind of crosswalk, obviously, into the value proposition.
+We are focusing on treating patients who are basically refractory with severe recurrent infections.
+That is who needs remaining treatment.
+And certainly when we go to the payer systems across the world, we want to be focusing on that, basically that high MNE with little to no options to demonstrate the value proposition of Zolremdi for Xtemaverick score right now.
+At the end, Zolremdi and women maintain our price point.
+So there's a good connection between the severity of the disease, the trial design, and the ultimate solution. value that we think we can bring to patients.

 speaker